thingsboard/thingsboard.github.io/_includes/docs/mqtt-broker/integrations/index.md

 ##### Benefits of This Approach

-- **Resilience**: Ensures TBMQ IE can fully recover after restarts without requiring external configuration stores.
+**Resilience** ensures that TBMQ IE can fully recover after restarts without requiring external configuration stores.
-- **Consistency**: Always works with the latest valid configuration — no stale or conflicting states.
+**Consistency** guarantees that it always works with the latest valid configuration, avoiding stale or conflicting states.
-- **Scalability**: Stateless service design; all configuration state is persisted in Kafka.
+**Scalability** is achieved through a stateless service design, with all configuration state persisted in Kafka.
-- **Reduced Load**: Only changed configurations are written; no need to resend the full configuration set repeatedly.
+**Reduced Load** means that only changed configurations are written, eliminating the need to resend the full configuration set repeatedly.

 This pattern provides a **durable, distributed configuration source** backed by Kafka, enabling reliable and scalable integration execution across multiple TBMQ IE instances.